 Leaning too far back can cause the wave to pass underneath you, while leaning too far forward may result in a nose dive.
 Maintain a centred, athletic stance for better control.

-Mastering how to stand up on a surfboard is a game-changer in your surfing progression.
-By following these steps and avoiding common mistakes, you’ll be well on your way to riding waves with confidence.
-Whether you're a complete beginner or refining your technique, Summerleaze Beach provides the perfect setting to practise and improve.
+Mastering how to stand up on a surfboard is a turning point in your surfing journey.
+With the right steps and awareness of common mistakes, you’ll quickly build the confidence needed to ride waves successfully.
+Whether you’re just starting out or polishing your skills, Summerleaze Beach offers the ideal spot to practise, progress, and enjoy the experience.

 Ready to take your surfing to the next level?
 Join us at Big Blue Surf for expert coaching and personalised guidance to help you make the most of your time in the water!